openbsd/xenocara/lib/mesa/docs/envvars.rst

       initialize all memory allocated in VRAM as zero

 :envvar:`RADV_FORCE_FAMILY`
-   create a null device to compile shaders without a AMD GPU (e.g. vega10)
+   create a null device to compile shaders without a AMD GPU (e.g. VEGA10)

 :envvar:`RADV_FORCE_VRS`
    allow to force per-pipeline vertex VRS rates on GFX10.3+.
 This is only forced for pipelines that don't explicitely use VRS or flat shading.
-   The supported values are 2x2, 1x2 and 2x1.
+   The supported values are 2x2, 1x2, 2x1 and 1x1.
 Only for testing purposes.

+:envvar:`RADV_FORCE_VRS_CONFIG_FILE`
+   similar to `RADV_FORCE_VRS` but allow to configure from a file.
+If present, this supersedes `RADV_FORCE_VRS`.

 :envvar:`RADV_PERFTEST`
    a comma-separated list of named flags, which do various things: